-If the Positioning Broadcast Cells IE is included in the ASSISTANCE INFORMATION CONTROL message, the NG-RAN shall, if supported, consider that the received assistance information is applicable to the cells in this IE.
+If the Positioning Broadcast Cells IE is included in the ASSISTANCE INFORMATION CONTROL message, the NG-RAN Node shall, if supported, consider that the procedure is applicable only to the indicated cells in this IE.

 8.4.1.3 Abnormal Conditions

-If the Broadcast IE is included in the ASSISTANCE INFORMATION CONTROL message and set to "start", and no assistance information is available, the NG-RAN Node shall consider the procedure as failed.
+If the Broadcast IE is set to "start", and the Assistance Information IE is not included, the NG-RAN Node shall consider the procedure as failed.

-If neither the Assistance Information IE nor the Broadcast IE are included in the ASSISTANCE INFORMATION CONTROL message, the NG-RAN Node shall consider the procedure as failed.
+If the Broadcast IE is not included in the ASSISTANCE INFORMATION CONTROL message, the NG-RAN Node shall consider the procedure as failed.

 NEXT CHANGE